Oaxaca en la historia y en el mito: One image that sums up the challenges and achievements of Benito Juárez

 At the top of the image, the hand of Juárez on a book suggests completion of his work and swearing an oath.
 The light green pillar reflects the Cantera stone used to build Antequera, earning it the name of Antequera Verde.
-Liberdad, Igualidad, Fraternidad the Spanish for the rallying cry of the French Revolution places Juárez with the famous progressive thinkers of his era.
+Liberdad, Igualidad, Fraternidad the Spanish for the rallying cry of the French Revolution places Juárez with the famous progressive thinkers of an earlier era.
 The sword is the one that Maximilian handed to General Escobedo before his execution.
 The crown of the Hapsburgs represents Maximilian who was the Second Emperor of Mexico from 1864 until he was executed in 1867.

 The artificial leg at the bottom of the image above belonged to Antonio de Padua María Severino López de Santa Anna y Pérez de Lebrón (commonly known as Santa Anna) who was a constant thorn in Juárez side.
 He exiled Juárez to New Orleans, USA in 1853.
 When Santa Anna lost his leg in battle he used the story to enhance public sympathy, even digging up the amputated part of his leg and holding an elaborate state funeral.